-Product name: Green Ash SICAV - Green Ash Short Duration Credit Fund (the "Sub-fund") Legal entity identifier: 5493000AVJ3XK1GXR924
+Product name: Green Ash SICAV - Green Ash Short Duration Credit Fund (the "Sub-fund")

+Legal entity identifier: 5493000AVJ3XK1GXR924

-Does this financial product have a sustainable investment objective?
-Yes × No It will make a minimum of It promotes Environmental/Social (E/S) sustainable investments with an characteristics and while it does not have as environmental objective: % its objective a sustainable investment, it wil have a minimum proportion of % of in economic activities that sustainable investments qualify as environmentally sustainable under the EU with an environmental objective in economic Taxonomy activities that qualify as environmentally in economic activities that do sustainable under the EU Taxonomy not qualify as environmentally with an environmental objective in sustainable under the EU Taxonomy economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of It promotes E/S characteristics, but will not × sustainable investments with a make any sustainable investments social objective: %
+Does this financial product have a sustain relevant, the percentage figure represents the minimum.
+Yes ninable investment objective? [tick and fill in as um commitment to sustainable investments] No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments investment economic significantly social and follow governance an investment in an that contributes to an environmental or provided that the investment does not any environmental or social objective that investee companies establishing a list of environmentally sustainable economic activities.
+That Regulation does not include a list of socially sustainable economic activities.